SoftwareEngineeringToolDemos/ICSE-2011-Covana/build-vm/README.md

         d.
 Connect to it using WinRM

         e.
-Make a folder for Visual Studio, download the trial version's ece and install it.
+Make a folder for Visual Studio 2010 Professional, download the trial version's exe and install it.

 ## Acknowledgements
 I would like to thank the uploader of the windows basebox "datacastle/windows7" for making it availble on vagrant cloud.